-MCC's partnerships with Chrysler, Toyota, local dealerships and independent businesses provide exceptional training which leads to an Associate Degree and an invaluable opportunity for full-time employment.
+MCC's partnerships with Chrysler, other local dealerships and independent businesses provide exceptional training which leads to an Associate Degree and an invaluable opportunity for full-time employment.

 Today's automotive technicians need a high level of skill and knowledge to diagnose and service increasingly complex systems.
 The evolution from yesterday's mechanic to a skilled technician requires that today's technicians are competent with highly sophisticated systems as well as with the traditional mechanical areas.
 Automotive Technology is a state-of-the-art, two-year program combining classroom and practical training with paid, on-the-job co-op experience leading to an Associate Degree.
 Curricula is designed to meet an individual student's area of interest include a comprehensive path covering Asian, European and domestic makes.
-Additionally, Chrysler (CAP) and Toyota (T-Ten) specialized curricula focus on manufacturer-specific products and provide manufacturer technician training certification.
+Additionally, Chrysler MCAP (Mopar Career Automotive Program) specialized curriculum focuses on manufacturer-specific products and provides manufacturer technician training certification.